-Saddle Dam Park west of the dam contains a large, regularly mowed field with scattered trees that is surrounded by forest.
+The Saddle Dam Farm area west of the dam contains a large, regularly mowed field with scattered trees and is surrounded by forest.
 The field is vegetated predominantly with non-native grasses and forbs.
-This area of the park (Saddle Dam Farm) is the site of the Frasier homestead, and remnant orchards from the homestead are still present.
+This portion of the general area is the site of the Frasier homestead, and remnant orchards from the homestead are still present.
 Saddle Dam Farm is managed as part of the Lewis River Wildlife Habitat Management Plan (WHMP) as important foraging habitat for Roosevelt elk (Cervus canadensis roosevelti).
 The fields are managed specifically as a source of forage for elk, with hedgerows breaking up line-of-site and providing browse.

-Frasier Creek and associated diversion channels, ponds, and wetlands occur along the west side of the park, and Stream 4 (also known as Saddle Dam Creek), a seasonal stream, flows into Yale Reservoir in the northeast corner of the project area.
+Frasier Creek and associated diversion channels, ponds, and wetlands occur along the west side of the park, and Stream 4 (also known as Saddle Dam Creek), is a seasonal stream, and flows into Yale Reservoir in the northeast corner of the project area.